Desafio: Aventura season 1

+The season finale took place on May 19, 2026, when Marius "Dumbo" Alexandru was crowned the winner of the competition and awarded the grand prize of €150,000.
+He secured the victory after winning the final challenge against Vladimir Drăghia.
+Dumbo decided to give €30,000 to each of the other three contestants, keeping €60,000 for himself.

 Format

 The series places a group of celebrities and civilians in a remote isolated location, where they are divided into three teams by status.
 Each week, teams compete for the condition they will live that week, either High Beach with all amenities, Medium Beach with some amenities or Low Beach with no amenities at all.
 In addition, they will compete for leadership, immunity and rewards.
 The contestants are progressively eliminated from the game as they are voted out by their fellow contestants.
 The last contestant standing wins the grand prize of €150.000.